-Convertible Subordinated Notes due 2021
+Convertible Notes

-On March 19, 2014, we issued \$143.75 million aggregate principal amount of 2.75% convertible subordinated notes due March 15, 2021 (the "Convertible Notes").
+On March 19, 2014, we issued \$143.75 million aggregate principal amount of our Convertible Notes.
 The Convertible Notes bear interest at 2.75% per year.
 Interest on the Convertible Notes began to accrue on March 19, 2014 and is payable semi-annually in arrears on March 15 and September 15 of each year.